 Biochem 424 – General Biochemistry II

 An integrated presentation of the biochemistry and molecular biology of cellular interactions.
 Emphasis on accounting for complex cellular processes in terms of protein structure and regulation of gene expression.
 Topics include gene structures and techniques for studying them; replication; control of gene expression; post-translational processing; membrane associated energetics; behavior of transport systems; mechanisms of signal transduction; and interactions of cells with extracellular matrix and with other cells.
-Prerequisite: BIOCHEM 275 with a grade of 'B-' or better and BIOCHEM 423 with C- or better.
+Prerequisite: BIOCHEM 275 or BIOCHEM 285 with a grade of 'B-' or better and BIOCHEM 423 with C- or better.

 Biochem 426 – General Biochemistry Lab for Majors